Atom-photon dressed states in a waveguide-QED system with multiple giant atoms: Introduction

 With the development of modern nanotechnology, artificial atoms (e.g., transmon qubits \cite{Koch-PRA2007}) can couple to the bosonic modes (phonons or microwave photons) in a 1D waveguide at multiple points spaced wavelength distances, called giant atoms \cite{Kockum-book2021}.
-Unlike point-like small atoms, a single giant atom can be connected to a waveguide through multiple coupling points, leading to some novel phenomena relevant to interference and time-delay effects, such as frequency-dependent decay rate and Lamb shift of a single atom \cite{Kockum-PRA2014, Kannan-Nature2020, Vadiraj-PRA2021}, decoherence-free interaction between two braided giant atoms \cite{Kockum-PRL2018, Kannan-Nature2020, Du-PRA2023}, non-Markovian dynamics with polynomial spontaneous decay \cite{Guo-PRA2017, Andersson-NaturePhysics2019}, and unconventional scattering spectra due to effects beyond the dipole approximation \cite{Guo-PRA2017, Ask-Arxiv2020, Cai-PRA2021, Feng-PRA2021, Zhu-PRA2022, Yin-PRA2022}.
+Such a giant-atom structure can be realized by interacting a transmon qubit with multiple interdigital transducers with surface acoustic waves through piezoelectric effects, or by capacitively coupling an Xmon qubit to a meandering coplanar waveguide \cite{Kockum-PRA2014}.
+Unlike point-like small atoms, the usual dipole approximation no longer works for giant atoms, and so the interference and time-delay effects lead to some novel phenomena, such as frequency-dependent decay rate and Lamb shift \cite{Kockum-PRA2014, Kannan-Nature2020, Vadiraj-PRA2021}, decoherence-free interaction \cite{Kockum-PRL2018, Kannan-Nature2020, Du-PRA2023}, non-Markovian dynamics \cite{Guo-PRA2017, Andersson-NaturePhysics2019}, and unconventional scattering spectra due to effects beyond the dipole approximation \cite{Guo-PRA2017, Ask-Arxiv2020, Cai-PRA2021, Feng-PRA2021, Zhu-PRA2022, Yin-PRA2022}.
 The effects of chiral atom-waveguide coupling \cite{Soro-PRA2022} and ultra strong coupling \cite{Noachtar-PRA2022, Terradas-Brianso-PRA2022} in the wQED systems with giant atoms have also been investigated.
 The structure of giant atom can also be implemented with cold atoms in optical lattices \cite{Tudela-PRL2019}, with a giant spin ensemble \cite{Wang-NatureCommunications2022}, or even in a synthetic dimension \cite{Du-PRL2022, Xiao-NPJ2022}.
-Recently, the light-matter interactions for giant atoms coupled to a finite bandwidth waveguide, especially the properties of the BSs, have received much attention.
-For example, when a single giant atom is coupled to a coupled-resonator waveguide \cite{Zhao-PRA2020} or a topological waveguide \cite{Cheng-PRA2022}, the BSs are strongly influenced by the coupling configuration and the structured bath.
-The interaction between giant atoms due to the overlap of single-atom BSs can be stronger than that between small atoms \cite{Soro-PRA2023}.
-When a Josephson-chain waveguide with periodic impedance modulation interacts with giant atoms, chiral BSs can be generated due to interference effects \cite{Wang-PRL2021}.
+The light-matter interactions for giant atoms coupled to a finite bandwidth waveguide have also received attention.
+An important effect in this kind of structure is atom-photon BS \cite{Zhao-PRA2020, Cheng-PRA2022,Soro-PRA2023,Wang-PRL2021}, which can be manipulated by using interference effects compared with their counterparts in small-atom setups.